Dumb Phone

 Block Non-Essential Apps

-You can customize your own Supervised App Allowlist to completely restrict all apps other than the ones you add to your allowlist.
+You can customize your own Supervised App Allowlist to completely restrict all apps except the ones you add to your allowlist.

 As of iOS 18, it's possible to download apps from outside of the Apple App Store through third-party app stores.
 Luckily, this allowlist approach will apply regardless of where the app is downloaded from.